department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if both of the descriptions listed below are true for you.
+You may be able to get disability benefits if you meet both of the requirements listed below.

 **Both of these must be true:**